stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Path 1: 5 7 0
     Counter: 1 | Number of paths: 2
     mpath: 5 7 0
+    Current Path = <5 7 0> does not complete uncovered p.d. path.
     Potential New Value in Path: 1
     Size of old path list: 2
     Size of new path list: 3